Reviewing your savings requirements

 Most people save the default percentage of their pay, which is 3% – however, you can choose 4%, 6%, 8% or 10%.
 If you’re working, contributions are deducted from your pay at the rate of 3%, 4%, 6%, 8% or 10%.
 Changing from (say) 3% to 4% can make a significant difference when you come to withdraw your savings.
 Work out how much difference making greater contributions can make using the Sorted Calculator.

 You can make voluntary additional contributions at any time.
 There is no upper limit on voluntary contributions to our Scheme.

 Taking a savings break

-A contribution holiday is where you take a break from making payments into your KiwiSaver account.
+A Saving Suspension allows you to take a break from making payments into your KiwiSaver account.
 You can do this once you have been in KiwiSaver for more than 12 months.
 For more information visit the KiwiSaver website.